jorishermans/storagestack/packages/stacks-provider/readme.md

 # Blockstack provider

-This is the implementation of a blockstack provider within storage stack.
+This is the implementation of a blockstack (@stacks/storage) provider within storage stack.
+From version 7.0 we use @stacks/storage.

 ### Provider